Reconciliation Action Plan

 Be Part of the Reconciliation Action Plan Working Group

 To ensure the forthcoming RAP represents your views, the Town called for expressions of interest from the community to join the Reconciliation Action Plan Working Group.

-The objectives and draft terms of reference for the working group, which are subject to Council approval, are available here.
+The objectives and draft terms of reference for the working group, which are subject to Council approval, are available here(PDF, 148KB).

 To express your interest in becoming a member of the working group, please provide brief responses to the questions below: